Retropex/custom-ocean.xyz-dashboard/README.md

 - **Resilience**: Automatic recovery mechanisms and state persistence
 - **Configuration**: Environment variables and JSON-based settings

+## Historical Data Retention

+The dashboard stores a rolling window of historical metrics in memory.
+Each dataset (arrow history, metrics log and hashrate history) is capped at 180 entries, equating to roughly three hours of data.
+Older points are pruned by the `StateManager` before saving to Redis, ensuring memory usage remains stable.

 ## API Endpoints
 - `/api/metrics`: Provides real-time mining metrics.
 - `/api/available_timezones`: Returns a list of supported timezones.